Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 snippet:FairDistributionServer

-In real-world scenarios NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
-For simplicity in this sample the scale out is simulated by having two separate projects, Server and Server2.
+NOTE: In real-world scenarios NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
+For simplicity, in this sample the scale out is simulated by having two separate projects, Server and Server2.

 ### Shared project